open-way-learning/owl-handbook/README.md

 ## 📬 Questions?

-Reach out to the OWL Leadership Team or [start a discussion](https://github.com/open-way-learning/owl-handbook/discussions) if you have questions, suggestions, or ideas.
+Reach out to the OWL Leadership Team or email admin@openwaylearning.org if you have questions, suggestions, or ideas.

 Together, we're building something different—and better.